karaatfullstack/2023-Senior-Phase/Week 2/Stackathon/Student-Readme.md

 ### User Story

 If you have something to present, walk everyone through a user story of your app.
 Or if you don't have a user story, you can walk through the working parts of your app.
-Or if you really don't have much to show, a slide deck of a few slides of what you were trying to would suffice.
+Or if you really don't have much to show, a slide deck of a few slides of what you were trying to do would suffice.

 ### The Technologies